DBMendelsohn/clinical-developer-kit/README.md

-# ClinDevKit: The Crowdsourced Clinical Developer Reading List & Toolkit
+# ClinDevKit: The Crowdsourced Clinical Developer Reading List
 A list of resources to help you build your clinical applications and algorithms

 ## Found a great resource?
 Add it by submitting a Pull Request!